-Changes in the serum concentration of procalcitonin take place earlier and faster than those of the C-reactive protein. \checkmark The final assessment is as being of low risk of IMD and the patient is discharged, it is recommended to warn caregivers to return if they feel that he/she worsens for example, if new spots appear or if the patient seems excessively sleepy or irritable?
-Diagnosis of increased intracranial pressure
+Changes in the serum concentration of procalcitonin take place earlier and faster than those of the C-reactive protein. - The final assessment is as being of low risk of IMD and the patient is discharged, it is recommended to warn caregivers to return if they feel that he/she worsens for example, if new spots appear or if the patient seems excessively sleepy or irritable.